Approximation of Functionals by Neural Network without Curse of Dimensionality: Fourier Series and Barron Spectral Space of Functionals

-\end{defi} Due to the definition of $\sK$, we know that $\vk:=(k_1,k_2,\cdots,k_i,\cdots)\in\sK$ has only finite nonzero $k_i$.
-Furthermore, $\sK$ is a countable set due to Axiom of Choice (Lemma \ref{Cardinality}).
+Due to the definition of $\sK$, we know that $\vk:=(k_1,k_2,\cdots,k_i,\cdots)\in\sK$ has only finite nonzero $k_i$.
+Furthermore, $\sK$ is a countable set due to Axiom of Choice; see Lemma \ref{Cardinality} below.
 Note that all the proofs in this paper including that of this lemma are given in Appendix.